Towards a noncommutative Picard-Vessiot theory: Combinatorial framework

 \item There is a linear representation $(\nu,\mu,\eta)$, of rank $n$, for $S$ with $\nu\in M_{1,n}(A),\allowbreak\eta\in M_{n,1}(A)$ and a morphism of monoids $\mu:\calX^*\rightarrow M_{n,n}(A)$ such that

 \end{enumerate} \end{theorem} A series satisfying one of the conditions of Theorem \ref{residual} is called \textit{rational}.
-The set of these series, a $A$-module\footnote{In fact (we will see it) a unital $A$-algebra for $\conc$ and $\shuffle.$}, is denoted by ${\ncs{A^{\mathrm{rat}}}\calX}$ and is closed by $\{{\tt conc},+,*\}$.
-We also have
+The set of these series, a $A$-module\footnote{In fact (we will see it) a unital $A$-algebra for $\conc$ and $\shuffle.$} denoted by ${\ncs{A^{\mathrm{rat}}}\calX}$, isclosed by $\{\conc,+,*\}$.

+We also have the following constructions of linear representations (only the last one is new and the first ones are already treated in \cite{DFLL,jacob}).
+In particular, the constructions of $R_1\shuffle R_2$ and $R_1\stuffle R_2$ base on the tensor products (of representations) and use the expressions of the coproducts given in \eqref{Dshuffle} and \eqref{Dstuffle}, respectively.